nachocaru/xaprb.com/content/blog/2006-12-08-version-30-of-mysqlreport-released.md

   Average         724 ms
   Max            5182 ms</pre>

-As always, very helpful&#8230; just the facts, nothing more.
+As always, very helpful... just the facts, nothing more.
 I have 1.25 GB of buffer pool, 100% used, very small percentage of dirty pages, etc etc. You can see it all at a glance.

 It pulls the data from `SHOW STATUS`, which means it only works on newer versions of MySQL.
 Those variables are available in 5.0.3 and later, if memory serves me.